An indulgent slice of Nutella Cheesecake with a side serving of homemade, vanilla bean ice cream!

 Now over a year later, I have purchased a new domain name and have added travel, language, and health pages!
 Not only that, I now live in Germany and teach English and Spanish in person and online.
 I’m happy to be back in Europe with the ability to travel to new and old cities.
 For instance, just the other weekend, I went to Prague, Czech Republic for the first time.
 I hope to go to Greece this year as well (fingers crossed and thumbs pressed down (the latter is German’s way of crossing fingers)).

 Anyway, I’m sure you’re here for the advertised cheesecake, not to hear about my past and future endeavors.
 So let’s briefly talk about this luscious, rich dessert I’ve made on two or three occasions by now.
-I’m not as big of a fan of Nutella (pronounced “new-TEL-lah”) as most people are *gasp*, but I do love it in hot churros, as they make in Lisboa, Portugal and in this cheesecake.
+Although I’m not as big of a fan of Nutella (pronounced “new-TEL-lah”) as most people are *gasp*, I do love it in hot churros or facturas, as they make in Lisboa, Portugal and in this cheesecake.

 Chocolate Cookie Crust